Save more money than you even realize! The benefits of pre-authorized contributions (PACs)

 PACs are flexible.
 You can contribute weekly, bi-weekly, monthly or quarterly, even semi-annually or annually (many people time their deductions to coincide with their paycheque).
 You also have a choice of contribution amounts and investment options, so you can build your savings however it works best for you.

 You can contribute to any ACU Savings Account, TFSA, RRSP or RESP.
-When it comes to RRSPs, a PAC allows you to regularly contribute throughout the year, so you don’t have to scramble to come up with a large lump-sum payment before the RRSP contribution deadline.
+When it comes to RRSPs, a pre-authorized contribution plan allows you to regularly contribute throughout the year, so you don’t have to scramble to come up with a large lump-sum payment before the RRSP contribution deadline.

 Unlike taxes or bills, that money hasn’t disappeared.
 It’s there for your future, and it will grow over time with compound interest — which wouldn’t happen if that money went to craft coffee beverages.